 SADA Systems also conducted training for the District immediately before the migration weekend, so faculty and staff would be better prepared for the transition.
 SADA’s training team conducted remote webinar training and provided the opportunity for follow-up questions.

 Results and Benefits

-Overall, the response to G Suite for Education has been overwhelmingly positive.
+Overall, the response to Google Workspace for Education has been overwhelmingly positive.
 The District’s central administrative office staff enjoys utilizing streamlined communication and collaboration solutions with Google Drive and Docs, used every day in different ways by various teams on the staff.
 Different departments use Drive as a source of shared information for both work and social functions – for example, the technology team currently uses Drive to share information for projects, such as workflow documentation, while administration uses Google Docs to help plan gatherings for the staff, such as birthdays.

 Google Calendar is also heavily used – previously, staff members were using a third-party product for group calendaring capabilities on Exchange, which was more expensive and more difficult to use.
-With G Suite, shared calendars are fast and intuitive, used by staff members to view free/busy information and see major upcoming events for various departments.
+With Google Workspace, shared calendars are fast and intuitive, used by staff members to view free/busy information and see major upcoming events for various departments.
 The District Office is also enjoying the freedom to be productive while mobile on the device of their choice – many staff members use their Android, iPhone or tablet to complete their work, and Google’s user-friendly interface accommodates that choice.